Enter Harry Potter World Florida theme park at Universal Islands of Adventure. Your ticket is your portkey into the storybook world of JK Rowling.

 If purchased these park passes are $89 per person.
 Spend your money on one of the nice Universal Orlando hotels and get this perk free – you’ll come out better in the end AND have a nicer experience.

 Express Pass vs. Disney Fast Pass.
-It’s important to note that Express passes aren’t EXACTLY like the Fast Pass at Disney.
+It’s important to note that Express passes aren’t EXACTLY like the Fast Pass at Walt Disney World.
 You will still wait in line, but the express line is generally half the time of the stated ‘normal’ line wait time.

 Engage with staff who often work in character.
 Find someone from your house and ask them to teach you the secret handshake.

 How to beat the lines.
-If you don’t want to spring for the nicer hotel, or the Express Pass, it’s a must that you 1.
-Arrive early and 2. research and come prepared with a theme park touring plan.
+If you don’t want to spring for the nicer hotel or the Express Pass, it’s a must that you:

 Have a Touring Plan.
 I did not test this theory, but after experiencing both Universal Orlando parks with an express pass but not a touring plan, and a touring plan without an express pass, I’d say if you only do one (and depending on time of year you’ll want both) the touring plan is the MOST important.
 To find the best touring plan, search Universal Studios touring plans for several options.